 - Recent travel within the last 14 days

 - Exposure to someone with documented or suspected COVID-19 within the last 14 days

-Once you have scheduled an outdoor visit at a Horizons Congregate Care Facility, you will be required to follow all requirements laid out by the Colorado Department of Public Health and Environment.
+During this visit, you will be required to follow all requirements laid out by the Colorado Department of Public Health and Environment (CDPHE).
 These include:

-Upon arrival at the facility, you will call the home to alert them to your arrival and wait outside for staff.
-You will not be permitted to enter the facility for any reason, even to use the restroom.
-Please plan accordingly.
+Upon arrival at the facility, you will call the home to alert them to your arrival.
 Staff will meet you at the entrance of the facility and you will:

-- Be screened for symptoms and have your temperature taken, and provide your contact information.
+- Be screened for symptoms, have your temperature taken, and provide your contact information.